 The Adjustments category includes four options:

-• In the Border option, you can specify the element’s borders’ style (solid, dashed, or dotted), width, and color.
+- In the Border option, you can specify the element’s borders’ style (solid, dashed, or dotted), width, and color.

 You can customize each border separately.
-To do this, select the corresponding side of the square input by clicking on the dot and set the style, width, and color.
+To do this, select the corresponding side of the square input by clicking on the dot and set the style, width, and color. - In the Radius option, you can make borders rounded by increasing the px or % value of the input.

-• In the Box Shadow option, you can attach a shadow to the element.
+You can customize the border radius of each side of the element separately by selecting the corresponding corner of the rounded square input and setting the required value. - In the Box Shadow option, you can attach a shadow to the element.
 The box-shadow CSS property can take values for the X and Y axes.
 You can also set the shadow’s blur, spread, and color.

-• In the Text Shadow option, you can attach a shadow to the text.
+- In the Text Shadow option, you can attach a shadow to the text.
 The text-shadow CSS property can take values for the X and Y axes.
 You can also set the text shadow’s blur and color.

 If you want to reset any adjustments, click the Refresh icon.